cjdbarlow/bedside-notebook/anaesthesia/periop/periop-anticoag.md

 		Ball and cage, tilting disc.
 	* VTE where:
 		* VTE in last 3 months
-		If VTE occured in last month AND anticoagulation is contraindicated, consider an IVC filter.
+		If VTE occurred in last month AND anticoagulation is contraindicated, consider an IVC filter.
 		* Severe thrombophilia
 		* Protein C/S or antithrombin deficiency
 * **Intermediate risk**